CounosH/counoslayer/src/counoscore/doc/rpc-api.md

 [                                             // (array of JSON objects)
   {
-    "txid" : "hash",                              // (string) the hex-encoded hash of the transaction of the order "sendingaddress" : "address",                 // (string) the CounosH address of the trader "ismine" : true|false,                        // (boolean) whether the order involes an address in the wallet "confirmations" : nnnnnnnnnn,                 // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",                         // (string) the transaction fee in counoshs "blocktime" : nnnnnnnnnn,                     // (number) the timestamp of the block that contains the transaction "valid" : true|false,                         // (boolean) whether the transaction is valid "positioninblock" : n,                        // (number) the position (index) of the transaction within the block
+    "txid" : "hash",                              // (string) the hex-encoded hash of the transaction of the order "sendingaddress" : "address",                 // (string) the Bitcoin address of the trader "ismine" : true|false,                        // (boolean) whether the order involes an address in the wallet "confirmations" : nnnnnnnnnn,                 // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",                         // (string) the transaction fee in bitcoins "blocktime" : nnnnnnnnnn,                     // (number) the timestamp of the block that contains the transaction "valid" : true|false,                         // (boolean) whether the transaction is valid "positioninblock" : n,                        // (number) the position (index) of the transaction within the block